-Most machine learning algorithms act on single-record case data, where the information for each case is stored in a separate row.
+Most data mining algorithms act on single-record case data, where the information for each case is stored in a separate row.
 The data attributes for the cases are stored in the columns.

 When the data is organized in transactions, the data for one case (one transaction) is stored in many rows.
 An example of transactional data is market basket data.
-With the single exception of Association Rules, which can operate on native transactional data, Oracle Machine Learning for SQL algorithms require single-record case organization.
+With the single exception of Association Rules, which can operate on native transactional data, Oracle Data Mining algorithms require single-record case organization.